How to apply

 After you submit your form, we may email you for additional details.

 These applications are made in the same way, so you do not need to find out which route is yours before applying.
 For more information on which route you are on, see our Training guide: Certification.

-Trainees who have undertaken a complete training programme are awarded the Certificate of Completion of Training (CCT).
+Trainees who have completed at least four years in a GMC approved training programme and receive an ARCP outcome 6 are awarded the Certificate of Completion of Training (CCT).

-Trainees who have received partial credit towards specialist training, based on previous training taken outside the CCT programme, are awarded the Certificate of Eligibility for Specialist Registration Combined Programme (CESR (CP)).
+Trainees who have not completed the four year minimum in GMC approved posts and receive an ARCP outcome 6 are awarded the Certificate of Eligibility for Specialist Registration Combined Programme (CESR (CP)).
 As a CESR (CP) trainee, you may be asked to submit further documentation of previous posts to be credited towards training.
 You can see more information about the CESR (CP).

 The two certificates are equivalent routes to Specialist Registration.
 The GMC does not list your type of certification in your entry on the Specialist Register.

 Only trainees who have been approved for sub-specialty training within the NTN grid may have a sub-specialty listed on the Specialist Register.
 Your completion form on ePortfolio should list your sub-specialty.

 You can see more information about sub-specialty recognition.

 You will need to supply a CV with details of all posts held while in training.
 The RCPCH requires only certain details from your relevant posts, so please consult the CV template and formatting guidelines below.

 We will contact you if further details or documentation are required, such as ARCPs not on ePortfolio or OOPT/OOPR approvals.
 CESR (CP) applicants may be requested to supply details of posts taken before entering UK specialist training.